spothero/ace/docs/settings-deploy.md

 A Boolean indicating whether minified JS files and source maps should be uploaded to Sentry.
 The source maps also allow Sentry to display non-uglified JS code in the UI for easier debugging.

 Sentry project settings can be configured in a .sentryclirc file.
-See https://docs.sentry.io/cli/configuration/#configuration-file for official documentation.
+See the [official Sentry documentation](https://docs.sentry.io/cli/configuration/#configuration-file) for more information.